-If you wish to stop writing, we will need time to find another writer to take on your brief.
+If you wish to stop writing, we will need time to find another writer to take on your assignment.
 As this takes time, we require a minimum of 30 days’ notice.
-When deciding to resign, it’s worth bearing in mind that we do not pay for a brief that is only partly completed.
+When deciding to resign, it’s worth bearing in mind that we do not pay for an assignment that is only partly completed.

 How many articles will I need to write?

-The number of articles you will be briefed is usually between 10 and 80, and the topics will vary.
+The number of articles you will be assigned is usually between 10 and 80, and the topics will vary.
 Of course, your contract depends on the requirements of our clients.

 How much will I receive for my work?

 This will vary according to the length of the piece and any other special requirements.
 We always make sure to tell you what the payment is for every assignment before you decide to accept it.